petomalina/udpp2p/README.md

 client.start()
 ```

-Since host it not enough and you can't have more hosts centric topology, you will need clients:
+Since host is not enough and you can't have more hosts centric topology, you will need clients:
 ```coffee
 client = require("../udpp2p").createClient({
   port: 1338